pdp10/sbpipe/developer_guide.md

-# Developer Guide for the sb_pipe package
+# Developer guide for the sb_pipe package

 Mailing list: sb_pipe AT googlegroups.com